 Discover wineries hidden in the picturesque hills and valleys around the region, many still operated by the families who founded them.
 Meet the winemakers, taste varieties, dine with a view of the vines, and make the most of the many cellar doors, which offer a casual, friendly atmosphere.

 Time your trip to coincide with one of the region's popular food and wine events.
-Make your way down to Bendigo's Rosalind Park in autumn for the Bendigo Winemakers Festival or visit tranquil Belvoir Park Estate for the Belvoir Park Food and Wine Festival in spring.
+Make your way down to Bendigo's Rosalind Park in autumn for the Strategem Bendigo Winemakers Festival or join the yearly Bendigo Uncorked Week in October for wine and food experiences in historic venues across the city.
+If you're venturing out in winter, Bendigo's winemakers open their barrels rooms in July so you can taste wine straight from the barrel on Barrel Tasting Weekend.